 The Breatheasy Tracheostomy & Ventilation Homecare Programme

-Through careful training and support of families, the Breatheasy programme ensures that children with tracheostomies instead return home to their families and communities, as soon as they are medically stable.
-Once home, they are monitored as outpatients by the programme, while family members take responsibility for routine day-to-day medical care (such as changing and suctioning the tracheostomy tubes).
+Through careful training and support of families, the Breatheasy Programme ensures that children with tracheostomies instead return home to their families and communities as soon as they are medically stable.
+Once home, they are monitored as outpatients while family members take responsibility for routine day-to-day medical care (such as changing and suctioning the tracheostomy tubes).
 Breatheasy’s training enables families to provide homecare equivalent to that of a professional nurse in the tertiary health sector.
-The equipment necessary for homecare is provided by the Breatheasy programme to families.
+The equipment necessary for homecare is provided by the Breatheasy Programme to families.

 How you can help

 The Trust has supported this special programme since 2012, raising R1 million per annum.
 Donor funds are used to purchase vital medical equipment such as ventilators, suction machines and humidifiers.

 This is an ongoing project with life-saving medical equipment consistently needed for patients.

 For more information on this project please contact Chantel Cooper.

 _ _ _ _ _ _ _ _ _